pubnub/ruby/README.md

 Unless otherwise specified, this option is default implied false (all calls by default will be async).

 #### Message Handling: callback, block, return
 Results are provided via block, callback, and return, depending on how you structure the call.
 Callback will be fired for every message that will event get in response.
-Synchornous events will return array of envelopes (if you passed callback to sychronous event it will be called too!).
+Synchronous events will return array of envelopes (if you passed callback to sychronous event it will be called too!).

 ### Code Examples